jacknugent/me/posts/how_to_organize_your_life.md

 In November 2024, Congresswoman Alexandria Ocasio-Cortez

+On my hall, we found what we had in common: we wanted to brighten up our dreary hallway.
+I‘m sure everyone agreed to it for slightly different reasons – it was Karim‘s idea, and I know he expressly wanted to make the hallway a friendly, neighborly place, but maybe others simply said yes to be agreeable, or to open up the hallway for future communal activities, like playing fetch with a dog on a cold, winter day (which I am all for, by the way).

+Honestly, I have so few complaints about the building.
+It‘s rent-controlled, and our building manager Joe lives on the premise, and I have _never_ had an issue getting something fixed or addressed.
+Joe is genuinely great.

+But I do wish I had more say in how it operates.
+I‘d like to know when units are vacant, and I want our front courtyard to have benches and tables.
+I also want clearer guidelines on renovation policies, like when I can get new carpets or paint.

 ## Step 3: Organize Your Workplace

 People support a union (decorating a hallway), but there are fewer unions than ever